projectbismark/bismark-packages/net/bismark-passive/src/README.md

 Usage: `bismark-passive [network interface]`

 It dumps anonymized updates into /tmp/bismark-passive-update.gz every 30 seconds.
-Enable the DISABLE_ANONYMIZATION flag in bismark-packages/net/bismark-passive/src/constants.h to disable anonymization for your build.
+Pass DISABLE_ANONYMIZATION=1 to the Makefile to disable anonymization for your build.

 File format for differential updates